masami-ryu/node-app-template/docs/copilot_prompts.md

 ## ログ・監視改善
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md for observability expectations.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Review changes for observability gaps.
 Suggest missing logs (level + message focus), metrics, and traces.
 Prefix required production visibility gaps with [must], suggestions with [imo].